Indiana National Guard bolsters long-term care COVID-19 testing

-A medic from the Indiana National Guard conducts testing for COVID-19 at the Greenwood Healthcare Center on June 24, 2020.
-The Indiana National Guard assisted OptumServe with state-wide testing of more than 47,000 employees at 520 long-term care facilities as part of a new initiative by the Indiana State Department of Health, June 10 to 28.
-(U.S. Air National Guard photo by Staff Sgt.
-Justin Andras)
+Medical personnel from the Indiana National Guard assisted OptumServe with statewide testing of more than 47,000 employees at 520 long-term care facilities as part of an initiative by the Indiana State Department of Health, June 10 to 28.

+"Testing is a key component in reducing asymptomatic viral spread; that's why our strategy focuses on testing all staff of these facilities," said Dr. Kristina Box, ISDH commissioner, in a June 10 press conference.
+"This is the largest testing operation the state has done during this pandemic."

+To determine the most effective way to complete this broad testing initiative, ISDH asked each facility how many total employees they had and whether they were able and willing to conduct the testing themselves, provided they received the necessary supplies.
+Otherwise, mobile testing would be provided to them.

 |Date Taken: